Country-western two-step: QQSS

 Originally called the Texas Shuffle Step (or Foxtrot step), at some point this became better known as Texas Two-Step, in Texas, while just called, Two Step across the country which is now the most common dance with that name.
 Danced to music with 4/4 time signature, it consists of four steps with timing quick, quick, slow, slow, where the pattern of movement is often referred to as "Step-together, walk, walk."
 This Two-Step has been taught as early 1983.

 The Two-Step can be danced over a fairly wide range of tempos, from 130 beats per minute (bpm) to over 200 bpm, with anything over 185 bpm generally considered advanced.
 The United Country Western Dance Council (UCWDC) lists competitive Two-Step at 180-210 bpm, while the Country Western Dance International (CWDI) lists competitive Two-Step at 160-192 bpm.

 Basic two-step consists of two quick steps, followed by two slow steps (or alternately, two slow steps followed by two quick steps).
 Dancing may start with either the slow steps, or the quick steps, as the local custom dictates.
 However, patterns begin with the first quick and finish on the second slow.

-The leader begins by stepping forward with his left foot.
-The follower begins by stepping backward with her right foot.
+The leader begins by stepping forward with his or her left foot.
+The follower begins by stepping backward with his or her right foot.

 Formally, the quick steps are half strides, with one foot passing the other on each step while the slow steps are full strides.
 This allows dancers to move through space at the same rate while doing quicks and slows.
 However, many older dancers may close their feet on the second quick by bringing their feet together.
 This style has been passed down from generation to generation but does is not well suited for traveling turns and spins.

 This style has roots with the first level of Foxtrot and basic two-step patterns are equivalent to those of many other progressive partner dances.

 More advanced figures can be syncopated, following other patterns such as QQSQQS or QQQQSS (where Q represents a quick step and S a slow step).